 What is the Intermediate Value Theorem?

-The basic idea behind the intermediate value theorem (IVT) is: suppose you have a segment (between points a and b, inclusive) of a continuous function, and that function crosses a horizontal line.
-Given these facts, then the intersection of the two lines—point c— must exist.
+The basic idea behind the intermediate value theorem (IVT) is this: suppose you have a line segment (between points a and b, inclusive) of a continuous function, and that function crosses a horizontal line.
+Given these facts, then the intersection of the two lines—point c—must exist.
 The theorem is used for two main purposes:

 - To prove that point “c” exists,